Kitware/DIVA/doc/manuals/processes.rst

 Processses
 ==========
 **Process** is used to encapsulate an algorithm.
-It allows developer to define the input and output interfaces for the process, configure the process and for a given input, define a step function that applies the algorithm on the input.
+It allows developer to define the input and output interfaces for the algorithm, configure the algorithm and for a given input, define a step function that applies the algorithm on the input.
 For example, a classifier process would take an image as input and produce a vector of class scores as output.
 The model file would be used to configure the algorithm.
-The step function for this process would be the processing logic of the classifier.
+The step function for this process would be the processing logic of the classifier for the given input.

 DIVA currently supports C++ and Python processes.
 The interface in both languages is fairly similar.
 The new process inherits ``KwiverProcess`` in Python and